 - EXIT signs must be placed at exit points and be easily visible.

-- Fire Exit/Keep Clear signs offer a visual reminder that exits and exit routes must not be obstructed—and our pre-cut floor marking kits provide clear instructions.
+- Fire Exit/Keep Clear signs offer a visual reminder that exits and exit routes must not be obstructed.
+Our pre-cut floor marking kits provide clear instructions.

-- Post arrows, footprints, lines with text and graphics, or other safety markings along the entire exit route to indicate the required path of travel toward the nearest exit or exit discharge.
+- Arrows, footprints, lines with text and graphics, or other safety markings along the entire exit route can indicate the required path of travel toward the nearest exit or exit discharge.

 Additional Exit Route Floor Markings

-While no items should block the exit route, and minimum ceiling height is designated by OSHA, obstructions near the route may be marked for better visibility to help prevent injury while traveling to the exit route.
-Hazards such as low clearance areas, elevation changes, trip hazards, or other obstacles can be labeled with tape or signs displaying text or graphic warnings.
+- Mark obstructions near the route for better visibility and to help prevent injury while traveling to the exit route.
+Hazards such as low clearance areas, elevation changes, or other obstacles can be labeled with tape or signs displaying text or graphic warnings.

-Glow-in-the-dark tape can improve visibility: Markings on the edges of ramps or along steps in a stairwell bring attention to changes in elevation, preventing trips or falls.
+- Glow-in-the-dark tape can improve visibility along an exit route: Markings on the edges of ramps or along steps in a stairwell bring attention to changes in elevation, preventing trips or falls.
 Lines of photoluminescent tape applied to floors and walls can aid in navigation in case of smoke, which may obscure other visuals.

-Non-slip or anti-skid floor markings help prevent slip, trip, and fall accidents.
-Non-slip floor tape is ideal to increase traction on slippery surfaces, especially in emergency exit areas such as stairwells.
-Outdoor-rated non-slip tape can improve traction in areas where water or snow may create hazards.
+- Non-slip or anti-skid floor markings help prevent slip, trip, and fall accidents along emergency exit routes.
+Non-slip floor tape is ideal to increase traction on slippery surfaces, especially in stairwells.
+Use outdoor-rated non-slip tape to improve traction in areas where water or snow may create hazards.

-No hazardous materials, supplies, equipment, or trash may block the exit route.
-Improve organization and prevent these items from crossing into the exit route when you apply floor marking tape to designate parking areas and storage space for often-used equipment such as forklifts or hand trucks.
+- Improve organization and prevent hazardous materials, supplies, equipment, or trash from crossing into the exit route when you apply floor marking tape to designate parking areas and storage space for often-used equipment such as forklifts or hand trucks.
 Lean and 5S methods help improve organization, which can likewise improve safety.

 Pavement markings may be used in outdoor spaces where floor marking tape may not be durable enough.
 Mark emergency assembly points, designate areas for use by emergency vehicles only, provide directional cues with arrows or footprint-shaped markings, or create other emergency messages in parking areas.

 Physical barriers prevent people from overlooking visual cues, for example in areas where a stairway continues beyond the exit discharge.
-To prevent people from continuing down the stairwell, partitions or doors are a physical signal to accompany any signage for the exit discharge.
-Outdoor exit routes must have guardrails in place in fall hazard areas and may require a roof or other covering to prevent snow and ice build-up in the exitway.
+To prevent people from continuing down the stairwell, partitions or doors serve as a physical signal that accompanies any signage for the exit discharge.
+Outdoor exit routes must have guardrails in fall hazard areas and may require a roof or other covering to prevent the build-up of snow and ice in the exitway.

-While compliance relies on more than floor markings and visual cues alone, having an Emergency Action Plan, clearly marked exit routes, and physical barriers improve communication in case of an evacuation.
+While compliance relies on more than floor markings and visual cues alone, having an Emergency Action Plan, clearly marked means of egress, and physical barriers can improve communication in case of an evacuation.
 Follow all regulations for emergency exits, and explore our Resource Center for additional information on visual communication and industrial facility safety.